How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 You'll see:

-- DIY website builders starting at £10/month
+- DIY website builders from £10/month

 - Freelancers quoting £500

-- Agencies asking for £10,000+
+- Agencies asking for £15,000+

 Quick answer: typical UK small business website costs